Benny the Bull: Appearance

 Benny has bright red fur with large eyes, a tan snout, a black bushy unibrow, horns with red tips, orange and pink hair, a long red tail and black gloves with red fur on the back.
 Benny wears an authentic uniform (road red/black and home whites) and team-appointed athletic shoes.
-His jersey bears the name "Benny" above the number "1" on the back.
+His jersey bears the name "Benny" above the number "99" on the back.
+Benny previously wore the number 1 jersey, until the Bulls retired it in 2026 for Derrick Rose.
 From 2004 to modern times, the pupils of his eyes have gotten larger.
 Benny sports several different costumes based on the theme of the game as well as his overall "mood".
 His collection consists of a traditional Santa suit, a Latin/salsa suit, a black and a white tuxedo for classy events, a grim reaper hood, multiple plaid jackets, a green version of the regular uniform along with a leprechaun outfit for St. Patrick's day (that also comes with his red fur switched to green, or for a recycling campaign), Elvis Presley garb, and a large amount of other appearances.

 In other media

 Benny was one of the many secret characters featured in the video game NBA Jam Tournament Edition.
 Along with him, three other NBA mascots appear in the game: the Phoenix Suns Gorilla, Charlotte Hornets' Hugo and Minnesota Timberwolves' Crunch.

 The late punk musician Wesley Willis did a song about him called "Benny the Bull".

 A Benny the Bull plush can be seen in the Bulls' office during the first episode of the HBO series Winning Time: The Rise of the Lakers Dynasty during the scene which depicts the coin toss between the Bulls and Los Angeles Lakers for the first pick in the 1979 NBA draft.

+Benny appeared at the 1998 Kids' Choice Awards after the Chicago Bulls won Favorite Sports Team.